 News Corp.
 Said to Consider Naming Chase Carey as CEO, Succeeding Murdoch.
 News Corp. is considering elevating Chief Operating Officer Chase Carey to chief executive officer to succeed Rupert Murdoch, people with knowledge of the situation said.

 A decision hasn’t been made and a move depends in part on Murdoch’s performance today before the U.K. Parliament, the people, who weren’t authorized to speak publicly, said yesterday.
 Murdoch would remain chairman, the people said.
 Murdoch and his son James appeared today to discuss the company’s role in the alleged phone hacking of murder victims, members of the royal family and others by the News of the World, which was closed on July 10.
+The 80-year-old executive said he wasn’t considering resigning.
+“The News of the World is less than 1 percent of our company,” Murdoch told Parliament’s Culture, Media and Sport Committee.
+News Corp.
+News Corp deputy chairman, president and chief operating officer Charles "Chase" Carey.
+News Corp deputy chairman, president and chief operating officer Charles "Chase" Carey.
+Close Open.
 Does British Scandal Risk Murdoch's Hold On Empire?
 Hide captionNews Corp.